artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/VeeR/README.md

 Analyze the code in RISC-V assembly.
 Note that in the assembly program we are initializing the arrays before entering the loops, element-by-element, so this needs quite a few instructions.

-Solve the following sections, both theoretically and practically on the RVfpga-Pipeline simulator:
+Solve the following sections, both theoretically and practically on the RVfpga-Pipeline simulator.
+You can use the project located at ```/home/rvfpga/Simuladores_EC_24-25/RVfpga/Projects/ProyectoP2``` and simply replace the program in file ```src/Programa.S``` for the new one:

 a.
 Run the assembly program in RVfpga-Pipeline with superscalar execution, the Secondary ALU, and the Gshare branch predictor disabled (this is the default configuration provided in the program above), and stop right at the beginning of iteration n=0, k=1.
 To get to that iteration, you must skip some cycles after the breakpoint (instruction: and zero, t4, t5).
 Specifically, you must advance until the point when Cycles=21.
 At this point, the first instruction of the loop is at the Decode stage.
 See the following screenshot: